yueeong/rs/README.md

 ## Rackspace coding exercises

-Coding exercise for Rackspace in Python.
+Coding exercise for Rackspace in Python 3.

 In order to adhere to DRY principle, file loading is written in utils/file_utils.py as import module to be used in each solution.